nathanrw/nathanrw.github.io/src/content/callofcthulhu/hpmfp/index.md

 brought back with her a small statue along with several stone tablets covered in indecipherable text.

-Miriam\'s dig was funded by the new American University at Cairo, which was seeking to raise it\'s profile by making an archeological discovery.
+Miriam's dig was funded by the new American University at Cairo, which was seeking to raise its profile by making an archeological discovery.
 The initial discovery was made when a tomb floor collapsed in the city of the dead, revealing a much older network of tunnels which had been bricked up some time around 600AD.
 Some, particularly a group of